Welcome to my teaser page. Here, I share upcoming book extracts, fun quotes, and other cool deets about my current works in progress. Have fun!

 I hear the shouty voice, but I don’t realise it’s directed at me until a tall woman with piercing blue eyes and impeccably styled platinum-blonde hair is standing rigid in front of me with her hands planted firmly on her slender hips.
-She looks like she’s dressed head-to-toe in last season’s finest designer clothes, and her make-up is immaculate.
+She looks like she’s dressed head to toe in last season’s Donna Karan, and her make-up is immaculate.

 “What are you talking about?”

 The woman spots Thomas’s sludgy stick in my hand, and one of her perfectly sculpted eyebrows almost meets her hairline.
 Should I know who this woman is?
 More to the point, should I know why she’s yelling at me?